30 Easy Diabetic Recipes for Seniors

 5. Turkey and Avocado Roll-Ups

 Use lettuce leaves instead of tortillas for a low-carb lunch option.
+Learn more about managing carbs with diabetes and check our low-carb diet guide for seniors.

 6. Quinoa Bowl

 Mix cooked quinoa with roasted vegetables and lean protein for a balanced meal.
+For more 5-ingredient diabetic meals, check our simple recipes guide.
+This recipe works well with our Mediterranean diet approach.

 Dinner Recipes